Complaint Resolution - Illinois State University

 Resolving Complaints on the Department/School, College, or Unit Level

 The recommended first step in resolving concerns or complaints is to contact the instructor, department or school, college, or student affairs unit at the University responsible for the course, program, or service that is the source of concern or complaint.
 These are described below by type of concern or complaint.

 The Code of Student Conduct sets forth policies regarding appropriate academic conduct and describes processes followed when violations of the code are alleged, including, but not limited to, violations of Academic Integrity policies that prohibit plagiarism and other acts of academic dishonesty.
-Questions regarding the Code of Student Conduct and its enforcement may be directed to the Office of Student Conduct and Conflict Resolution in the Dean of Students’ Office.
+Questions regarding the Code of Student Conduct and its enforcement may be directed to the Office of Student Conduct and Community Responsibilities, a unit of the Dean of Students Office..

 Students are encouraged to contact their instructor first if seeking assistance with a concern regarding a course or academic program, including, but not limited to, an assignment or course grade or the oral English proficiency of an instructor.
 If the instructor is unable to address the concern, the student may seek assistance from the chairperson or director of the academic department or school through which the course or program is offered.
 Concerns or complaints not resolved by the department chairperson or school director may be addressed to the dean of the college in which that department or school is administratively located.
 For a current list of department chairpersons, schools directors, and college deans, see the About page of the Office of the Provost website.